 - The design of the device should provide HME filters placed between the ventilator and breathing system to avoid contacting with the chemicals removed from the device during its use.

 It is also stated that ventilators should meet the requirements set forth in the applicable guidelines issued by the Medicines and Healthcare products Regulatory Agency (MHRA), the UK regulating authority.
 In particular, the guidelines on testing protocols for final validation of safety and performance of RVMS should be applied, including the appropriate appendix thereto concerning the software that could be determined as a medical device.

-Besides the mandatory features and requirements described by the TGA, the document also provides a list of additional features the authority recommends to implement.
+Besides the mandatory features and requirements described by the TGA, the guidance also provides a list of additional features the authority recommends implementing.
 The list of recommended features includes the following ones:

 - Synchronized mandatory ventilation – special mode providing that the device synchronizes the mandatory ventilation to the efforts made by the patient.
 The device should also provide support for patients attempting to breathe themselves.

 - Exhalation filters.
 It is advised to use removable elements to simplify cleaning and disinfection procedures.

 - Batteries should allow the device to be used for 2 hours.

 - Displays.
 The device should display the confirmation of each patient breath when operating in pressure support mode, and also notify healthcare professionals when it becomes below the acceptable range.

 The TGA guidance also outlines the applicable international harmonized standards the device should meet, including the following ones:

 - ISO 10651-3:1997 Lung Ventilators for Medical Use – Emergency and Transport.